VirtualPirate/Algebra-API/README.md

 }
 ```

 The Algebra Solver has been tested on various types of algebraic expression.
-But, it is not guareented that the response is always correct mathematically.
-Please, inform me in which the API responds with wrong data.
+But, it is not guarenteed that the response is always mathematically correct.

+**Please, inform me with details in which the API responds with wrong data.**